chipsalliance/ideas/gsoc-2024-ideas.md

 ### Difficulty

 Hard: This project requires some deeper understanding of FPGA architectures.
 Experience with the ISE tool and TCL scripting language is useful for this task.
 Python and C++ are vital to create or enhance existing tools used in X-Ray.

 _Duration_: 350 hours

 _Mentor_: [@tmichalak](https://github.com/tmichalak)

-## Document XADC and `DNA_PORT` blocks for Xilinx Series 7
+## Document XADC and `DNA_PORT` blocks for Xilinx Series 7 for F4PGA

+F4PGA's open source FPGA flow depends on so-called [architecture definitions](https://github.com/SymbiFlow/f4pga-arch-defs), which are hardware descriptions of specific FPGAs that enable using specific configurable and hard blocks.
+Documentation of Xilinx 7-series hard blocks is covered by [project X-Ray](https://github.com/SymbiFlow/prjxray).
+This documentation is however not complete, and feature-parity with closed tools requires more work in documenting additional FPGA blocks.

-Among other dedicated hard-blocks performing functionality that cannot be implemented directly using FPGA fabric Xilinx 7-series devices provide the `XADC` block and `DNA_PORT` block.
+Among other dedicated hard-blocks performing functionality that cannot be implemented directly using the FPGA fabric, the Xilinx 7-series devices provide the `XADC` block and `DNA_PORT` block.
 The former is a generic dual 12-bit A/C converter capable not only of sampling external voltages but also reading the device's internal sensors like the temperature sensor.
 The latter block allows accessing unique device identification data a.k.a.
 "DNA".

-F4PGA’s FPGA flow depends on so-called [architecture definitions](https://github.com/SymbiFlow/f4pga-arch-defs), which are hardware descriptions of specific FPGAs that enable using specific configurable and hard blocks.
-Documentation of Xilinx 7-series hard blocks is covered by [project X-Ray](https://github.com/SymbiFlow/prjxray).
 The task is to extend the existing fuzzer to document all XADC related configuration bits as well as create a new fuzzer for the DNA block so that they become available in the open source flow.

 ### Expected Outcome